Economic dynamics with differential fertility: Main results

 Well-behavedness is easy to check thanks to Propositions \ref{prop:int1} and \ref{prop:int2} below. \begin{proposition} If $n$ is integrable on $\mathcal{X}$ then the primitives are well-behaved. \end{proposition} Integrability of the fertility function is therefore an easy-to-verify sufficient condition for well-behavedness.
 However, as the result below shows, $n$ being integrable is not a necessary condition. \begin{proposition} Let $\mathcal{X}=[1,\infty)$.
 If the transmission function $\tau: \mathcal{X} \rightarrow \mathcal{X}$ is given by $\tau(x) = x^a$ for some positive $a \neq 1$, and the fertility function $n :\mathcal{X} \rightarrow (0,\infty)$ satisfies the condition that there is some $m>0$ such that $\lim_{x \rightarrow \infty}x^m n(x) = M$ where $0\leq M<\infty$, then the primitives are well-behaved. \end{proposition} Proposition \ref{prop:int2} shows that even if $n$ is not integrable over $\mathcal{X}$, it is still possible for the primitives to be well-behaved.
 For example, $n(x) \propto 1/\sqrt{x}$ is not integrable over $[1,\infty)$ but it satisfies the condition of Proposition \ref{prop:int2}.

-\paragraph{Niceness} This is a condition on the functions $n(\cdot)$ and $n(\cdot)/\tau'(\cdot)$ which is straightforward to verify.
-As discussed in the appendix,\footnote{For example, c.f. footnote \ref{fn:tech}.} the requirement that the fixed point $s$ is not a stationary point of these functions (i.e. that the functions have a non-zero derivative at $s$), which holds generically, is a technical condition that avoids pathological cases and ensures that $\lim_{t\to\infty} G_t(\cdot,s)$ exists.
+\paragraph{Niceness} This is a condition on the functions $n(\cdot)$ and $n(\cdot)/\tau'(\cdot)$ which is straightforward to verify.\footnote{The `either' and `or' parts of our niceness condition, while mutually exclusive, are not exhaustive.
+In other words, there can be situations in which the primitives satisfy neither the `either' nor the `or' part of the condition.
+Characterizing outcomes in such cases remains an open question.} As discussed in the appendix,\footnote{For example, c.f. footnote \ref{fn:tech}.} the requirement that the fixed point $s$ is not a stationary point of these functions (i.e. that the functions have a non-zero derivative at $s$), which holds generically, is a technical condition that avoids pathological cases and ensures that $\lim_{t\to\infty} G_t(\cdot,s)$ exists.
 The endpoint maximality condition is a condition on the steady state population growth factor.
 Note that the condition is about endpoints \emph{only}.
 For example, when we require that $n(\cdot)/\tau'(\cdot)$ is endpoint maximal at $s$ in $\mathcal{X}_k$, we make no assumptions whatsoever about the values of $n(x)/\tau'(x)$ for $x \in \interior \mathcal{X}_k$.
 At $x \in \interior \mathcal{X}_k$, $n(x)/\tau'(x)$ can be non-monotonic and take values that are smaller or larger than at $s$.